A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Incident Response/Detection and Analysis.md

 3. Unauthorized user account creation.
 4. System log deletion.
 5. Use of non-standard port 4444 for C2 communication.
-6. Phishing email with a shortened URL (e.g., greet-link).
+6. Phishing email with a shortened URL (e.g., Bitly link).

 ## Analysis